5 things to do before applying for that Mortgage

 This knowledge is not a secret.
 Take time out from your world this month and make room for more.

-It is four hours of practical learning, so do come along with your LAPTOP + USB stick and we’ll show you what you probably have not been shown by your bank, that is, how to plan the mortgage for your benefit, rather than theirs.
+It is four hours of practical learning, so do come along with your LAPTOP + charger and we’ll show you what you probably have not been shown by your bank, that is, how to plan the mortgage for your benefit, rather than theirs.

 Resources –

-List of licensend Credit Reference Bureaus (by Central Bank of Kenya) – download it here
+List of licensed Credit Reference Bureaus (by Central Bank of Kenya) – download it here